gianelytics/Excess-deaths-from-COVID-19/README.md

 ![](/Portada.jpg)

-Project carried out in the [Laboratoria](https://app.laboratoria.la/signup-and-login/) and IBM bootcamp
+Project carried out in the bootcamp of [Laboratoria](https://app.laboratoria.la/signup-and-login/) and IBM

 </div>